We're giving you the chance to win back the value of your meal - every time you dine this month!

 Two elegant canapes

 What: Designed to take guests on a journey through the British Isles, St Barts aims to showcase small-scale farmers and producers throughout the UK.
-With a team that come from Fenn in Fulham and Nest in Hackney, the pair have drawn on previous experience to bring a restaurant that is both humble and mind blowingly good.
+The pair have drawn on previous experience to bring a restaurant that is both humble and mind-blowingly good.
+It has a green star for sustainability too.

 Where: 63 Bartholomew Cl, EC1A 7BG